 \subsection{Transformers}

-Transformers were introduced in \cite{vaswani2017attention} based on the self-attention mechanism and have been employed in different fields of machine learning including language modeling, vision, audio, and time series processing with impressive performance while being appropriate for parallel implementation.
-Specifically, a Transformer processes all symbols in parallel and provides direct interactions among symbols in an input sequence which makes it capable of capturing memories more efficiently compared to an LSTM where the memory is handled sequentially.
+Transformers were introduced in \cite{vaswani2017attention} based on the self-attention mechanism.
+They have been employed in different fields of machine learning including language modeling, vision, audio, and time series processing with impressive performance while being appropriate for parallel implementation.
+Specifically, a Transformer processes all symbols in parallel and provides direct interactions among symbols in the input sequence which makes it capable of capturing memories more efficiently compared to an LSTM where the memory is handled sequentially.
 This makes Transformers highly matched for real-time applications such as hardware developments of ultra-high-speed optical transmissions.

-A vanilla Transformer, originally developed for natural language processing, consists of an encoder and decoder architecture.
+A vanilla Transformer, originally developed for natural language processing, consists of an encoder-decoder architecture.
 However, for our application of nonlinear equalization, we just employ the encoder part of a Transformer which is depicted in Fig.~\ref{fig:transformerencoder}.
-This architecture consists of a module that generates the embeddings, a positional encoder, $L$ stacked layers of multi-head attention (MHA) and position-wise feed-forward network (FFN), and an output module at end that can be an MLP to generate the estimated nonlinear interference associated to real and imaginary parts of the equalized output symbol sequence.
+This architecture consists of a module that generates the embeddings, a positional encoder, $L$ stacked layers of multi-head attention (MHA), position-wise feed-forward network (FFN), and an output module at end that can generate the estimated nonlinear interference associated to real and imaginary parts of the equalized output symbol sequence.
 Furthermore, there are residual connections and a layer normalization at each Transformer layer.

 The attention function is at the core of a Transformer where a query-key-value vector model is employed.
 Attention can be computed using various methods including, additive attention \cite{bahdanau2014neural}, dot-product attention \cite{vaswani2017attention}, kernel-based attention \cite{katharopoulos2020Trafsformers_R_RRN}, or attention through a set of learned position biases \cite{zhai2021attention-free}.
 Specifically for the scaled dot-product self-attention, given queries $ Q \in R^{N \times d_K} $, keys $ K \in R^{M \times d_K}$, and values $ V \in R^{M \times d_V} $, one can write: